 Denver Art Museum

-Adult programs abound at the Denver Art Museum, where students can enroll in daylong, four-week, or six-week workshops spanning oil painting, embroidery, bookmaking, block printing, and more.
-Tickets for the spring 2023 semester go on sale November 11 for the public (and earlier for museum friends and members).
+If you’re the type of museumgoer who stands in front of artwork and thinks I could do that, now’s your chance to prove it.
+Adult art programs abound at the Denver Art Museum, where students can enroll in daylong, four-week, or six-week workshops spanning meditative painting, basket weaving, papermaking, and more.
+Tickets for the winter/spring 2025 semester are on sale now.

 Art Students League of Denver